Transgender Day of Remembrance: United States

 In 2020, US president-elect Joe Biden recognized the Transgender Day of Remembrance and said the transphobic violence experienced by trans women is intolerable.
-In 2021, Joe Biden and Kamala Harris issued a statement saying, "At least 46 transgender Americans were killed by acts of fatal violence to date this year".
+In 2021, Biden and Vice President Kamala Harris issued a statement saying, "At least 46 transgender Americans were killed by acts of fatal violence to date this year".
 His office also issued a report outlining "How the Biden-Harris Administration Is Advancing Safety, Opportunity, and Inclusion for Transgender and Gender Diverse Individuals."
 Moreover, Biden called on the Senate to pass the Equality Act.

 Antony J. Blinken, United States Secretary of State, also issued a statement mourning the loss of trans lives in 2021.
 As the chief American diplomat, he stated, "Promoting and protecting the human rights of LGBTQI+ persons is a foreign policy priority of this Administration."

 On November 18, 2021, on the House floor, Representative Ayanna Pressley read the names of 46 trans people murdered that year.
-Pressley was joined by other members of the Congressional LGBTQ Equality Caucus that included Representatives Marie Newman, David N. Cicilline, Mark Takano, Sara Jacobs, and Al Green.
+Pressley was joined by other members of the Congressional Equality Caucus that included Representatives Marie Newman, David N. Cicilline, Mark Takano, Sara Jacobs, and Al Green.